-We draw attention to Note 11 of the financial statements, which describes the effects of the COVID-19 pandemic on the Centre's operations.
+We draw attention to Note 8 of the financial statements, which describes the effects of the COVID-19 pandemic on the Centre's operations.
 Our opinion is not modified in respect of this matter.

-Responsibilities of Management and Those Charged with Governance for the Financial Statements Management is responsible for the preparation and fair presentation of the financial statements and related schedules in accordance with Canadian accounting standards for not-for-profit organizations., and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Responsibilities of Management and Those Charged with Governance for the Financial Statements Management is responsible for the preparation and fair presentation of the financial statements and related schedules in accordance with Canadian accounting standards for not-for-profit organizations, and for such schedules in accordance with Canadian accounting standards for not-for-profit organizations., and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.